greyhatjzy/Chinese-chess-with-uARM/README.md

 #####  2.OS Genertic Video Interface
-* This is a MATLAB SUPPORT PACKAGE.Using support package installer on Matlab software’s home->Get Hardware Support Packages to install and you can install USB Webcams if necessary.
+* This is a MATLAB SUPPORT PACKAGE.Using support package installer on Matlab software’s home->Get Hardware Support Packages to install and  install USB Webcams if necessary.